dbirks/agent-framework-patterns/README.md

 # Agent framework patterns

-A collection of example scripts demonstrating common patterns and capabilities in PydanticAI.
-These scripts progress from basic agent setup to advanced multi-agent orchestration, showing practical patterns for building AI agents with structured outputs, tool use, and observability.
+A collection of example scripts showing some common patterns in AI agent frameworks, here specifically using PydanticAI.
+The concepts are mostly all transferable to other frameworks though, hopefully making this a quick intro to agent frameworks in general.

 ## Prerequisites